The Gambia Integrated Urban and Coastal Resilience Technical Assistance Program

 Context and Objectives

 The Gambia’s unique geography results in it being particularly exposed to natural disasters and climate change impacts.
 The country is susceptible to flooding, saltwater intrusion, and erosion which are aggravated by drought, windstorms, coastal storms, and extreme precipitation during the rainy season.

 In this context, the challenges and needs for urban and coastal resilience in the Gambia are vast.
 Urban population grew at 4.5 percent per year during 2000-2017.

-Previous ACP-EU NDRR support in Gambia in 2013-15 provided technical assistance to study and catalogue existing risk information and support the National Disaster Management Agency (NDMA) to manage this data.
-Building on this assistance, and considering the broader risk management challenges outlined above, the Government requested further support to update and enhance this risk analysis to better understand where disaster and climate risk is concentrated in Greater Banjul and along the 80 km coastline of the Gambia.
+A previous ACP-EU NDRR project in the country active in 2013-15 provided technical assistance to study and catalogue existing risk information and support the National Disaster Management Agency (NDMA) to manage this data.
+Building on this assistance, and considering the broader risk management challenges outlined above, the Government requested additional support from the Program to update and enhance this risk analysis to better understand where disaster and climate risk is concentrated in Greater Banjul and along the 80 km coastline of the Gambia.

-- Component 1- Mapping of Greater Banjul and Assessing Subsidence: This component aims to prepare a resilience plan, for Banjul’s population and economy.
-One of the objectives is to accurately map, according to different sea level rise scenarios, how the city is concentrating people and assets.
+- Component 1 - Mapping of Greater Banjul and Assessing Subsidence: Under this component, a resilience plan for Banjul’s population and economy was prepared.
+One of the objectives was to accurately map how the city is concentrating people and assets. according to different sea level rise scenarios.

-- Component 2- Greater Banjul Flood and Sea Level Rise Risk Assessment: Building on the digital elevation model and mapping of buildings from Component 1, a detailed risk assessment of Banjul is being developed.
+- Component 2 - Greater Banjul Flood and Sea Level Rise Risk Assessment: Building on the digital elevation model and mapping of buildings from Component 1, a detailed risk assessment of Banjul was developed.

-- Component 3- Coastal Risk Assessment: A more accurate understanding of the dynamics of coastal erosion and the main hotspots need to be better defined.
-Activities under this component include using satellite imagery to measure coastal geomorphology along the coastline over the past 30 years to identify hotspots.
+- Component 3 - Coastal Risk Assessment: A more accurate understanding of the dynamics of coastal erosion was needed to define the main hotspots of this activity.
+Activities under this component included using satellite imagery to measure coastal geomorphology along the coastline over the past 30 years to identify hotspots.

-- Component 4- Data Management and visualization: The data, models and maps generated by the above activities will be uploaded onto an open source platform for sharing risk-related data.
+- Component 4 - Data Management and visualization: The data, models and maps generated by the above activities were uploaded onto an open source platform for sharing risk-related data.